tianocore-docs/edk2-BuildSpecification/8_pre-build_autogen_stage/82_auto-generation_process.md

 Invalid expressions must cause a build break with an appropriate error message.

-#### 8.2.4.7 EDK Overrides

-For EDK component INF files, an optional sub-element of `<SOURCE_OVERRIDE_PATH>` has been defined.
-If this element is specified, files listed in the directory are used instead of the "same-named" files in the component's directory.
-If an EDK component directory lists files, `A.c`, `B.c` and `C.h`, and the directory specified in this sub-element contains the file `B.c`, then the component will be built using files from the component directory: `A.c` and `C.h`, and the file `B.c` from the override directory.
-Any other files listed in the override directory will NOT be included in the build (no new or additional files are permitted).

-#### 8.2.4.8 DEPEX processing
+#### 8.2.4.7 DEPEX processing

-EDK II modules that have dependencies must use the `[Depex]` section to define the dependency expressions, however both EDK and EDK II may specify a dependency expression file.
+EDK II modules that have dependencies must use the `[Depex]` section to define the dependency expressions.
 If the file specified, the complete dependency expression must be defined in the file.
 For EDK II modules, the build tools will create the complete dependency expression using the information in the `[Depex]` section along with all `[Depex]` sections from the linked in library